maxx1128/Webdev-Study-Notes/accessibility/AccessibiltyForEveryone.md

 Other navigation hardware to remember are touchpads, touchscreens, different types of mice, or foot-operated mice.
 Most of these are easy to take into account.

-* **Switch devices** let users interact via a switch, going through options and triggering the switch on certain ones.
+* **Switch devices** - let users interact via a switch, going through options and triggering the switch on certain ones.
 Macs make this easy with Switch Control, in the accessibility settings.
-* **Eye trackers** track eye movements to let people navigate screens with just their eyes.
-Real expensive.
+* **Eye trackers** - track eye movements to let people navigate screens with just their eyes.
+They're also quite expensive.
-* **Screen magnifiers** give zooming functionality and are in most OSs.
+* **Screen magnifiers** - give zooming functionality and are in most OSs.
 Often used by people with visual impairments.

 Overall, assistive tech can only do so much work.
 Certain needs are only met if they're part of the core design.
 It can't just be left up to experts each time - it falls on everyone working on the web.